SAMS-UK/eDNA2IQI/README.md

 The first step is to ensure the input data is of the correct format.
-For this example, we will be denoising a samples from a survey on “FinFishFarmA”, working from the folder path:
+For this example, we will be denoising a samples from a survey on "FinFishFarmA", working from the folder path:

-“C:/Users/AdW/IQI_generation/FinFishFarmA/”
+"C:/Users/AdW/IQI_generation/FinFishFarmA/"

-Create a directory within the working directory called “input”.
-This is where your raw “.fastq.gz” files should be located.
+Create a directory within the working directory called "input".
+This is where your raw ".fastq.gz" files should be located.

 These files should: